There are several no-annual-fee rewards cards that offer cash back on travel-related spending or can help you rack up points for future trips

 Now that summer is winding down, we’re traveling a lot less.
 Your schedule may differ from ours, but most of us want to save on spending away from home, no matter what time of year it is.

-Here are some of my picks for the best no fee cards for travel if you don’t want to bother with an annual fee.
+Here are some of my picks for the best cards for travel if you don’t want to bother with an annual fee.

 1. Discover it® Cash Back

-One of my favorite no-fee cards is Discover it® Cash Back, as it lets you save on categories of spending that often don’t lend themselves to other methods of savings.
+One of my favorite no-annual-fee cards is Discover it® Cash Back, as it lets you save on categories of spending that often don’t lend themselves to other methods of savings.
+The card has quarterly rotating categories that allow you to earn 5 percent cash back on up to $1,500 in expenses, in addition to 1 percent cash back for all other purchases, after you activate the bonus categories.

 For example, my family used this card on a trip to Walt Disney World to pay for all of our dining.
-At the time the card was offering 5 percent cash back on restaurant purchases up to $1,500.
+At the time the card was offering 5 percent cash back on restaurant purchases up to $1,500 once enrolled.
 Since you don’t find coupons too often, if ever, at Disney, it was a way to save some money on our pricey vacation.

 Additionally, Discover matches all the cash back you’ve earned at the end of your first year of membership.